AzureDevOps3/duffney.github.io/_posts/2017-02-20-AddCredsToFunctions.md

 _Tip_

-"Caveat: Some cmdlets that accept a Credential parameter do not support/check for [System.Management.Automation.PSCredential]::Empty like they should.
+**Caveat**: Some cmdlets that accept a Credential parameter do not support/check for [System.Management.Automation.PSCredential]::Empty like they should.
 This should be treated as a bug by those cmdlet authors.
 By using an if statement or by using splatting, we can get around this limitation.
 See the Dealing with Legacy Cmdlets section.